top of page

 Appearance.
 Ecological Value.
 Growing Conditions.

-Quercus rubra
+Quercus bicolor

-In fall, the leaves turn a beautiful orange and red.
+In the fall, the leaves turn a beautiful orange and red.
 Once fallen, oak leaves are better mulch than wood chips.
 They likewise don't decompose during one season.
 Still, they are loose enough to offer habitat to firefly larvae, bumblebee queens, and many other beneficial insects during winter, and they are said to repel slugs and grubs.

 Large